solarslurpi/mistbuddy-simple/README.md

 - Detailed guide on setting up `growbuddies_settings.json`

 ### Core Modules
+- used wsl for dev environment.
+Windows pathnames and file i/o makes it difficult to build projects that are ultimately destined for a Linux envrironment like the Raspbery Pi OS.
 #### MistBuddyLite_state
 - Description of attributes and validation:
   - `ServicesAddress`